heyverse/hey/README.md

 ## Requirements

-To start working with the Hey monorepo, make sure the following tools are installed:
+To start working with the Hey monorepo, ensure the following tools are installed:

-- [Node.js](https://nodejs.org/en/download/) (v18 or higher) – the JavaScript runtime used by the project.
+- [Node.js](https://nodejs.org/en/download/) (v18 or higher) – the JavaScript runtime used in this project.
-- [pnpm](https://pnpm.io/installation) – the package manager used throughout the repository.
+- [pnpm](https://pnpm.io/installation) – the package manager used throughout this repository.
 - [Postgres App](https://postgresapp.com/) – the Postgres database used in development.

 ## Installation